Last Updated on January 22, 2023

 First of all, it’s damn lethal.
 A mixture of 1d6 + 3 bludgeoning and 4d8 acid damage is bad enough, but anyone who hits a black pudding within melee range is going to be subject to some more guaranteed damage.
 But that’s not the nastiest part.

-Black puddings definitely eat away at your hit points, but they also hit parties in a place where it hurts even more: their stuff.
+Black puddings definitely eat away at your hit points, but they also hit parties in a place where it hurts even more: their stuff

 Now your fighter’s weapon that they need to use to kill the monster is not only made permanently worse every time they hit the monster, but dealing slashing damage to that monster makes more monsters.

-Oh, and standing near that monster and hitting it also hurts you.
+Oh, and standing near that monster and hitting it also hurts you

-How Do You Fight a Black Pudding?
+How To Fight a Black Pudding

 Did you ever see a video of a lion trying to bring down a gazelle?
 If the chase goes on for more than a few seconds, all that initial speed and leaping ability in the lion disappears and they have to abandon the hunt.